PandaHugMonster/php-simputils/docs/features/files.md

 Data Files are scoped set of files with configs or some stored info in files for your application.

-It's a common thing to want to save a small config into JSON or "PHP-Array" files, and then read them and use.
+It's a common thing to want to save a small config into JSON or "PHP-Array" files, and then to read them and to use them.

 Or store some test-fixture or dictionary data for DB migrations.